 Types of bullying

-There are many different types of bullying that can occur, some of the more common types are:
+There are many types of bullying that can occur, some of the more common types are:

-Cyber-bullying: this type of bullying is increasingly common and is continuously evolving.
-It is bullying carried out through the use of information and communication technologies such as text, social network sites, e-mail, instant messaging (IM), apps, gaming sites, chat- rooms and other on line technology.
+This type of bullying is increasingly common and is continuously evolving.
+It is bullying carried out through the use of information and communication technologies such as text, social network sites, e-mail, instant messaging (IM), apps, gaming sites, chat-rooms and other online technology.